QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

 - Qubes Core Agent: qrexec agent and services.
 Needed for proper integration with Qubes.

-  - Move user profiles: user profile directory (``c:\users``) is moved to VMís private disk backed by private.img file in dom0 (useful mainly for HVM templates).
+  - Move user profiles: user profile directory (``c:\users``) is moved to VM‚Äôs private disk backed by private.img file in dom0 (useful mainly for HVM templates).

 - Qubes GUI Agent: video driver and gui agent that enable seamless showing of Windows applications on the secure Qubes desktop.

-- Disable UAC: User Account Control may interfere with QWT and doesnít really provide any additional benefits in Qubes environment.
+- Disable UAC: User Account Control may interfere with QWT and doesn‚Äôt really provide any additional benefits in Qubes environment.

-**In testing VMs only** itís probably a good idea to install a VNC server before installing QWT.
+**In testing VMs only** it‚Äôs probably a good idea to install a VNC server before installing QWT.
 If something goes very wrong with the Qubes gui agent, a VNC server should still allow access to the OS.

 **NOTE**: Xen PV disk drivers are not installed by default.
 This is because they seem to cause problems (BSOD = Blue Screen Of Death).
-Weíre working with upstream devs to fix this. *However*, the BSOD seems to only occur after the first boot and everything works fine after that. **Enable the drivers at your own risk** of course, but we welcome reports of success/failure in any case (backup your VM first!).
+We‚Äôre working with upstream devs to fix this. *However*, the BSOD seems to only occur after the first boot and everything works fine after that. **Enable the drivers at your own risk** of course, but we welcome reports of success/failure in any case (backup your VM first!).
 With disk PV drivers absent ``qvm-block`` will not work for the VM, but you can still use standard Qubes inter-VM file copying mechanisms.

-Xen PV driver components may display a message box asking for reboot during installation ñ itís safe to ignore them and defer the reboot.
+Xen PV driver components may display a message box asking for reboot during installation ‚Äì it‚Äôs safe to ignore them and defer the reboot.

 Installation logs
 -----------------